Healthy Homes Assessment Horokiwi

 Rental Property Home Assessments Horokiwi

-Property rental areas that are affected by Health Homes Standards.
-Healthy Homes Standard in Horokiwi include each:
+Rental property areas affected with the Healthy Homes Standard in Horokiwi include each:

 • Bedroom